kkKaan/metu-ceng-THEs/CENG 140 - C Programming/README.md

 - Ensure that the input data adheres to the specified format for successful execution.
 - Use this code to perform individual image processing operations such as flood fill, copy-paste, and rotation.

-For any questions or clarifications regarding the code, please refer to the assignment guidelines or contact the author.

 ## Assignment 2

 This README file provides explanations for the C Programming course Assignment 2.